concept8192/AlternateTranslations/README.md

 The following abilites have been renamed:
  - Quick Run -> Air Slide

-The following ability names have been reverted if using Re:Fined
+The following ability names have been reverted if using Re:Fined:

 - Ars Arcanum -> Last Arcanum
 - Sonic Blade -> Sonic Rave